reflectoring/reflectoring.github.io/_posts/hacks/2017-04-14-How to sign.md

 // we use the first certificate
 X509CertificateHolder x509CertificateHolder = x509CertificateHolders.get(0);

-BcECSignerInfoVerifierBuilder verifierBuilder = new BcECSignerInfoVerifierBuilder(new BcDigestCalculatorProvider());
+BcECSignerInfoVerifierBuilder verifierBuilder = new BcECSignerInfoVerifierBuilder(
+                                                      new BcDigestCalculatorProvider());
 SignerInformationVerifier verifier = verifierBuilder.build(x509CertificateHolder);
 boolean result = signerFromCMS.verify(verifier);
 ```

 ## Conclusion
 There are two ways to create signature and to verify it.
 The first way creates small signature and is very clear.
 But it does not have enough
 information about signing process.
 The second way is little more complicated, but provides powerful tools to work with signatures.
+If you don't want
+to use any JCE-Provider because if some reasons, you can use light weight version of cryptographic operation provided by BouncyCastle.